 - Get there early.
 This goes for all amusement parks and a lot of other popular places that get crowded.
 I read somewhere that on a busy day, for every minute that you get there after opening, you’ll spend an additional five minutes in line during your day.
 Using that theory, arriving 30 minutes after opening would equal an extra two and a half hours in line.
 Whether you believe that or not, get there early, before the gates open.

-- There’s a secret short cut. (edited 1/22/19 – I wonder if this short cut will exist next year with the front gate construction!?)
+- There’s a secret short cut. (edited 7/8/2020 – shortcut currently closed for Chocolatetown construction.
+It’s still on the park map, so hopefully it will reopen!)
 Well, kinda.
 I guess it’s not really secret, but it seems very infrequently used, and I love it.
 As you enter the park after the gate, to your right is a stroller rental stand.
 Turn right there.
 It’s a beautiful path that leads around Spring Creek, a fountain, and it has awesome views of Skyrush.
 The Skyrush train goes right over your head.
 After a short (and flat!) walk, you’ll come out between the lockers and the Skyrush queue.
 You’ve just made it to the Hollow by skipping the Founder’s Way and avoiding the hill by the Comet.
 This path is essential at opening, as you quickly part from other people walking in and end up further into the park, faster.

 - Beat the rush.
 While sometimes the main gates may open a few minutes before the official opening time, security will stop you further into the park where you’ll wait until it is official opening time.
 Most folks usually gather at the gate headed into Music Box Way.
 Instead, go into the Hollow and wait with a smaller group to cross the first bridge.
 Once the park opens, cross the bridge, hang a left and go through Pioneer Frontier.
 You’ll eventually meet up with the people who came from Music Box Way as they race to the Boardwalk / Laff Trak / Fahrenheit, but you’ll have walked a good portion of the way in an empty part of the park.